AqwamCreates/DataPredict/docs/API/AqwamCustomModels/QueuedReinforcementNeuralNetwork.md

 It has the ability to adapt real-time.

-It was first discovered by Aqwam and does not exists in any literature.
+It was first discovered by Aqwam and does not exists in any research literature.

 ```
 NeuralNetwork:startQueuedReinforcement(rewardValue, punishValue, showPredictedLabel, showIdleWarning, showWaitingForLabelWarning): coroutine, coroutine, coroutine